AR-021/Collective-phenomena/README.md

  Most early flocking models—including my Couzin implementation—are metric: an agent reacts to anyone within a distance r.
 This is simple but breaks down at variable densities: crowded regions overload perception, sparse areas isolate individuals.

  Topological models instead process a fixed number (e.g. 7) of nearest neighbours regardless of distance, matching starling data and offering robustness.
 Recent ABM work therefore mixes or fully replaces metric radii with nearest-neighbour sets.
 My code remains metric because it maps directly to the classical three-zone diagram and was ideal for first-principles learning.

  4.1 agent_simulation.m

  Purpose: generate positions and headings for N agents over T steps.
 Each loop cycle executes the Couzin rule hierarchy, limited field of view, bounded turning rate and reflective wall.
  Design choices

  • Vectorised distance matrix for O(N2) neighbour lookup.

  • Sector-test with acos to enforce visual angle.

  • Separate boolean masks for repulsion, orientation, attraction zones.

  • Optional Gaussian noise err to study robustness.

   4.2 compute_metrics.m

  ComputespolarisationP(t)andclusteringC(t) thensaves the twoPNGs.
-Network connectivityemploysMATLAB’sgraph/conncomputilities.
+Network connectivity employs MATLAB’s graph/conn computilities.

   4.3 animate_agents.m

  Renders a quiver plot per frame and can export GIF or MP4.
 I tweaked colours and head-size for visibility

   4.4 demo_analysis.m

- Conveniencewrappertyingeverythingtogether
+ Convenience wrapper tying everything together.

   5 Global Order Parameters

  Interpretation Polarisation approaching one indicates almost every heading is aligned; clus tering near one confirms all agents share a single connected component.

  6 Results

  Qualitatively, agents begin in a swirling mill, undergo intermittent fragmentation, and finally lock into a travelling band at t ≈ 120s.
-Quantitatively, Fig. 4 shows both P and C saturating.
+ Quantitatively,the result shows both P and C saturating.
  Milling emerges when attraction outweighs orientation yet vision is wide—a parameter slice noted in my notes.